 What lives here

 This page is served by my home server, nousowl—a small, headless Fedora box that holds the parts of my work that belong on my own hardware.
-It hosts a static site or two (including this one) and a private Carnap instance, and it doubles as my testbed for learning self-hosting by running these systems myself.
+It hosts a static site or two (including this one), a private Carnap instance, and a small private Zulip server, and it doubles as my testbed for learning self-hosting by running these systems myself.

 Services and plans